Guide to Online Master’s in Speech Pathology Programs (SLP) for 2020

 After completing an online master’s degree in speech pathology, the next step is to get certified.
 The speech pathology certification will enable you to work with individuals who experience difficulty with verbal communication, disorders with fluency or swallowing and addressing speech impediments.
 Speech pathologists can work in elementary and secondary schools, occupational therapist practices, hospitals, nursing facilities or in their own private practice.
 Every state has its own certification requirements to become a speech therapist.
-The median annual salary for a speech therapist was $76,610 in 2017.

 In addition to these common speech therapist roles, there are also specializations and different roles that a graduate from an online slp program can pursue, including: